O JARGON BUSTER

 - Night orienteering

+day.
 It's good fun.
-I recommend trying it, but not until you are reasonably
+I recommend trying it, but not until

-¨Night¨ is perhaps a misnomer, it means ¨after dark¨,
+perhaps a misnomer, it means “after dark”, but most

-There is a popular league of night events in the south-east which
+There used to be a popular league of night events in the

 - NIOA

-for those parts of Ireland which are officially British.
-Web
+parts of Ireland which are officially British.
+Web site.

 - NN